startupjs/startupjs/packages/router/README.md

 When you define nested routes, you can mark particular pieces of JSX to be overridable from the child routes.

-For example, lets say you have a `_layout.js` where you define the layout for all pages, and you nest all pages inside it:
+For example, lets say you have a `_layout.js` where you define the layout for all pages.
+And you nest all pages inside it (`<Slot />` without parameters is used to mark a particular place where the nested routes are gonna be rendered):

 ```jsx
 // _layout.js